The Press

 from Barbarian Press

-We generally publish two books a year, one sometimes more substantial than the other – for example, an addition to the Endgrain Editions series, and one (or occasionally two) smaller or less elaborate titles.
+On average we publish two books a year, one sometimes more substantial than the other – for example, an addition to the Endgrain Editions series, or a larger book like Sudden Immobility (2021) – and one (or occasionally two) smaller or less elaborate titles.
 These will often be illustrated classics or a book of poetry, or something with typographical or bibliographic interest.
 Often we will add an occasional pamphlet (see the Wayzgoose Pamphlets) or broadsheet.
 Since wood engravings are an important part of our interests as publishers, most of our books are illustrated.

 Please look at the page for each individual book for further information, photographs of the book and sample pages, and information about prices.
 You can find news about books presently in the press under Books Forthcoming.